Kealing-CS/Kealing-CS-Curriculum/README.md

 This is the curriculum website made for the Kealing Computer Science Program.

 ### I am not longer developing this.
 My suggestion for future contributers is to rewrite it.
-The backend and frontend are both giant messes, and it would be easier to write this from the ground up then try to fix them.
+The backend and frontend are both giant messes, and it would be easier to write this from the ground up then try to fix them. ( The http-to-http will be hard to rewrite, so just keep it )

 ## Table of Contents